adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #7 Created firebase.js file on the front-end (src folder) and took config-settings from the Firebase website and pasted them in.
 This will help with authentication

 #8 Establish the rough format of the app in the App.js file

+#9 Begin work on the first component on the front-end (sidebar)